 - Any organization making an independent expenditure under W.S.
-22-25-102(k) and any other organization supporting or opposing a ballot proposition which expends funds in any election shall file: - Statement of Contributions at least seven (7) days before the election, current to any day from the eighth day up to the fourteenth day before the election.
-(Primary, General, or Special) - Statement of Contributions and Expenditures within ten (10) days after the election.
-(Primary, General, or Special) - O See section "Campaign Finance Reporting" for details about contributions and expenditures and filing deadlines. - Campaign Finance filings: - Organizations supporting or opposing local or municipal ballot issues or petition drives must file with the city or county clerk. - Organizations supporting or opposing statewide ballot issues or petition drives: File electronically on the Secretary of State's Campaign Finance Information System (WYCFIS). - In addition to the reports above, the organization must file a Statement of Contributions and Expenditures ten (10) days after the petition is submitted to the Secretary of State.
+22-25-102(k), and electioneering communication under W.S.
+22-25-101(c)(i), and any other organization supporting or opposing a ballot proposition which expends funds in any election shall file: - Statement of Contributions and Expenditures between seven (7) and fourteen (14) days before the election.
+(Primary, General, or Special) - See section "Campaign Finance Reporting" for details about contributions and expenditures and filing deadlines. - Campaign Finance filings: - Organizations supporting or opposing local or municipal ballot issues or petition drives must file with the city or county clerk. - Organizations supporting or opposing statewide ballot issues or petition drives: File electronically on the Secretary of State's Campaign Finance Information System (WYCFIS). - In addition to the reports above, the organization must file a Statement of Contributions and Expenditures ten (10) days after the petition is submitted to the Secretary of State.
 Contact the Secretary of State's office for information on filing the report.
 W.S.
 22-25-106(b)(i) - "Independent Expenditure" means an expenditure that is made without consultation or coordination with a candidate or an agent of a candidate whose nomination or election the expenditure supports or whose opponent's nomination or election the expenditure opposes.
 W.S.
-22-25-102(k)(i)
+22-25-101(c)(iii) - "Electioneering Communication" means any communication that depicts a clearly identified candidate, but does not expressly advocate the nomination, election or defeat of the candidate or the adoption or defeat of any ballot proposition, and is made within thirty (30) calendar days of a primary election, sixty (60) calendar days of a general election, or twenty-one (21) calendar days of a special election.
+W.S.
+22-25-101(c)(i)